 I have never ignored Holi since I started growing young.
 It is much popular in all groups.
 I am a bit surprised to see a group of people visiting towns and streets with colorful faces.

-Actually, Holi reminds me of Halloween Carnival of Christian.
+Actually, Holi reminds me of the Halloween Carnival of Christian.
 Party celebrations, the taste of local cuisines, concerts, etc are very common glimpses to be seen in Kathmandu and Pokhara.

 Not only the dwellers but also the tourists have a much wonderful time to sink in its colors and traditions.